bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 Only Luke tells of the healing of Malchus’ ear (22:51).

-Luka tu anaelezea kuhusu uponyaji wa sikio la Malchus (22:51).
+Luka tu anaelezea kuhusu uponyaji wa sikio la Malko (22:51).

 ### We can see Luke is also for the outcast of the earth.